DjangoForAll/Django-Course/Capstone/3_User_Stories/Content/Readme.md

   > Every nurse must be assigned to a facility.

-  When a primary or secondary nurse logins to the system for the first time, they will be required to set a password for themselves and should only be able to login with an email that the admin entered while registering their profile on the system.
+  When a primary or secondary nurse logins to the system for the first time, they will be required to set a password for themselves and should only be able to log in with an email that the admin entered while registering their profile on the system.

 ### Primary Nurse